-Balance of Trade in Vietnam averaged -0.16 USD Billion from 1990 until 2021, reaching an all time high of 4.99 USD Billion in August of 2020 and a record low of -3.89 USD Billion in December of 1996.
+Balance of Trade in Vietnam averaged -0.13 USD Billion from 1990 until 2022, reaching an all time high of 4.99 USD Billion in August of 2020 and a record low of -3.89 USD Billion in December of 1996.
 This page provides the latest reported value for - Vietnam Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Vietnam Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Vietnam Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

 Balance of Trade in Vietnam is expected to be 3.40 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Vietnam Balance of Trade is projected to trend around 1.00 USD Billion in 2023 and 0.40 USD Billion in 2024, according to our econometric models.